 Within weeks of starting Uni, I learned just how stupid some people are!
-How many lack personal insight and have no idea of personal space or people skills.
-I was able to study my fellow students as they shoved their way through the doors I was entering and jumping ahead of me to get the seats at the front of lectures or lessons.
+How many lacked personal insight, and had no idea of personal space or people skills.
+I studied my fellow students as they shoved their way through the doors and jumped queues to get the seats at the front of lectures or lessons.

 Having only recently recovered from a lengthy psychotic episode, I still felt really shy, nervous even, and constantly prayed to someone who’d help me stave off the ever-impending anxiety attacks.
 I’d sit somewhere in the middle of the halls and quickly avert my eyes or pretend I was taking notes if I caught a whiff of a question coming my way from the attending lecturer.

 I was so busy monitoring my pulse and breathing, I probably missed half the lectures anyway.
 Still, most of the lecturers appeared to be reading straight from books, which meant I could catch up by going through the same book or reading any handouts during breaks or at home.

 What I hadn’t bargained for was the seminars and classes, which normally lasted between one or two hours and, where we were expected to work in smaller groups, normally around eighteen to twenty students.
 We’d be further split up to around 2-4 people, to discuss some topic or other, then complete a written task before presenting our understanding back to the group

 Or, because of the sweet packet rustlers, the stupid questions and other disruptors, we often had to complete the task at home then feedback to the larger group.
 Oh, my word!
 If I’d known that I would have to stand up.
 In front of everyone.
 And speak?
 I would never have applied for the course.

 No way was I making an absolute arse of myself.
 I practised for hours in front of a full-length mirror at home, where I’d present my findings calmly and with a flourish, maintaining good eye contact and waving my hands theatrically.
 Cracked it; I could do this.